 Instead, Donald Trump congratulated Vladimir Putin for winning more than 75% of the vote in a rigged Russian election; refused to name or blame Russia for meddling in the 2016 election; and was studiously silent when his administration imposed sanctions on Russia for cyber-attacks.
 Indeed, he said he found Putin’s denials persuasive.
 Former CIA Director John Brennan suggests Russia has compromising information on Trump.

 2) a strong defense of law enforcement against accusations of bias, especially the FBI;

 Trump and his supporters in Congress have mounted a campaign against the credibility of the FBI.

 3) a strong defense of the intelligence community, especially the National Security Agency and the CIA;

 Trump has attacked the credibility of these agencies.

 4) a deep concern about deficit spending and the US debt, constantly calling for fiscal discipline, especially in times when the economy is strong;

 5) opposition to protectionist trade policies and a belief in free trade among nations, recalling that the Smoot-Hawley tariff exacerbated the Great Depression;

-6) “traditional family values,” and a belief that the nation’s leaders must be held to high moral standards;
+6) “traditional family values,” and a belief that the nation’s leaders, especially the president, must be held to high moral standards;

 7) deep skepticism if not opposition to the government seizing private property by use of eminent domain;